annafarestrand/informatikk_prosjektarbeid/docs/challenges.md

 ### Reflection:

-If we could redo this, we would have asked on of the TAs if they could verify the shippable product for us.
+If we could redo this, we would have asked one of the TAs if they could verify the shippable product for us.